gnuton/RagBag/Docs/Kotlin.md

  val c = 1..4
  val ab = c.zip(b) // [(1, a), (2, b), (3, c), (4, d)]

+ // MaxBy - to compare elements when they are not comparable val heroes = listOf(
+Hero("The Captain", 60, MALE),
+Hero("Frenchy", 42, MALE),
+Hero("The Kid", 9, null),
+Hero("Lady Lauren", 29, FEMALE),
+Hero("First Mate", 29, MALE),
+Hero("Sir Stephen", 37, MALE))
+heroes.maxBy { it.age }?.name // "The Captain" it could return null if heros is empty

 ```

 ## IntelliJ templates